RSNA/ACR-RSNA-CDEs/astro-docs/src/content/docs/reference/element.md

 ---
-title: CDE Element Guidance
+title: Element Standards
 ---
 Submitters are advised to review existing Elements on radelement.org, perhaps in Elements Sets analogous to the Set being proposed, to get a sense of typical naming, definition and value set patterns.

 ## Element ID
-Leave Element ID codes blank at the time of submission.
-They are assigned as part of the publication process.
+Element ID is automatically assigned by radelement.
+When authoring JSON the schema allows for TO_BE_DETERMINEDnnn as a validation pattern.

 ## Element Definition
 Express the full semantics of the Element and provide a clear description of the specific intended use.
 A few words is typically inadequate; i.e., don’t just repeat the Element Name.